johnston9/MS3-Shot-Caller/README.md

 1. [Materialize:](https://materializecss.com/getting-started.html)
-   - Materialize with it's grid-based format was used to create the overall framework for the site and it's primary responsiveness.
-Also specific Materialize features were used throughout which include the "Collapsible", the "Navbar" and "Sidenav", the "Modals", the "Tooltipped" feature, the "Datepickers" and the overall styling of the website.
+   - Materialize with it's grid-based format was used to create the overall framework for the site This included the primary responsiveness and overall styling of the website.
+Also specific Materialize features were used throughout which include the "Collapsible", the "Navbar" and "Sidenav", the "Modals", the "Tooltipped" feature, the "Datepickers".
 1. [Flask:](https://en.wikipedia.org/wiki/Flask_(web_framework))
    - Flask was used along with python to build then site's back end framework and run the app.